sofiansr/Penguins-Project/README.md

 > 10/10

 jeuxvideo.com :
-> *Extraordinaire et puissant chef d'oeuvre, une scénario digne d'un film de Tarantino et des graphismes époustouflants*
+> *Extraordinaire et puissant chef d'oeuvre, un scénario digne d'un film de Tarantino et des graphismes époustouflants*
 >
 > 9,99999/10

 GameSpot :
-> *If the word "gaming" was a game, it would defenitly be Pinguinsss Project*
+> *If the word "gaming" was a game, it would defenitly be Penguins-Project*
 >
 > 11/10